Travis Barker's Daughter Calls Kourtney Kardashian Her 'Stepmom'

 Last month when Kourtney shared some PDA pics with Travis, Alabama commented on the post, writing, "My favorite couple ❤️."

-Last month a source told ET that the couple is thinking long term.
+A source also told ET around that time that the couple is thinking long term.

 "They could also definitely see themselves ending up together one day and it's really whatever makes Kourtney happy," the source said, adding that for the time being, they are "just living in the moment and enjoying each day."